reisraff/cim/README.md

 ## Limitations

-For now you can just call function from stdio.h
+- You can just call functions from stdio.h.
+- You can just shot a single line command. *(interactive mode) you can not open a bracet in one line and close in another*.
+- You can not declare functions.

 ## Install